algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 ### <ins>Objectives and loss condition</ins>
 The objectives are to respond to the demand of the client.
 Meaning that all the customers requirements are fulfilled and all mentioned aspects should be fully functional and meet the satisfaction of the client.

-As for the loss condition will be if the final product is not functional.The main requirements are not up to expectations of the client is one of the other loss condition.
+As for the loss condition will be if the     ~~        .The main requirements are not up to expectations of the client is one of the other loss condition.
 Deadlines are another factor of loss condition, if the team doesn't manage to deliver documents and other demands from the client by it's deadlines.
 ### <ins>Operability</ins>
+The virtual processor will have to run on all software devices (Windows, MacOs)~~
 ### <ins>Reliability</ins>
+Memory
 ### <ins>Product requirements(Foundations for a MVP)</ins>
 The first main requirement being to define the syntax used to translate an ".ASM" file, meaning that the team has to define the main commands from assembly language to the teams syntax.
 This syntax defined by the team will be documented and added to the team projects Github for it to be consultable by the client.
 The following link will direct you to the document with all the syntax that has been choosen by the team : //LINK
 ### <ins>Emulators features break down</ins>
+Not for now, exwploring possibilites
 ### <ins>Terminal</ins>
+~~
 ### <ins>other</ins>
+--
 ## 3. Use Cases Analysis
 | Use Case Number | Name | Description | Actor(s) | Pre-Conditions | Flow of Events | Post-Conditions | Exit Criteria | Notes & Issues |
 |---|---|---|---|---|---|---|---|---|